 - Painful sexual intercourse in women

-- Bleeding between periods and after sex in women
+- Vaginal bleeding between periods and after sex

 When to see a doctor